 - Trainees are expected to be in a good state of health and physically capable of fully taking part in all program activities.
 Trainees are expected to participate in all physical training requirements.

-- A valid Medical Certificate is required to be submitted prior to start of course.
+- A valid Medical Certificate is required to be submitted prior to the start of course.
 See “FAQ`s -Medical Fitness” for full details.

 - A valid Government Identification is required and must be presented for registration and to the instructor on the first day of course commencement.
 (Driver’s License, Passport, Vantage card)